Iris/uvea of the eye

 Here's a short list of conditions and diseases of the uvea:

-Uveal melanoma.
-This is a cancerous growth within the iris, ciliary body or choroid.
+Uveal melanoma: This is a cancerous growth within the iris, ciliary body or choroid.
 If the growth occurs in posterior uvea, it's called a choroidal melanoma; if in the iris, it's called an iris melanoma.
 The tumors are called melanomas because they develop in pigment cells (melanocytes) located within the uvea.
 Uveal melanomas are the most common type of cancer inside the eye, and the tumors can metastasize to other parts of the body.
 There are treatment options, but in some cases, removal of the affected eye (enucleation) may be necessary.
-[Read more about enucleation and prosthetic eyes.]
+[Read more about ocular melanoma.]

 Many uvea problems can be detected by your eye doctor before you notice any significant symptoms.